-- Leadership in Service Organizations (PLP 260) is a three-credit course with a two-hour classroom component and a lab that includes 30 hours of leadership observation in the field- preferably with a service, governmental, educational, or non-profit organization, although students are also permitted to observe for-profit leaders in a variety of settings.
+- Leadership in Service Organizations (PLP 260) is a three-credit course with a two-hour classroom component and a lab that includes 30 hours of leadership observation in the field-preferably with a service, governmental, educational, or non-profit organization, although students are also permitted to observe for-profit leaders in a variety of settings.
 Each student selects a leader/mentor to "shadow" for a period of 10-12 weeks.
-Through guided in-class discussions and journaling assignments, the students share their observations, reflections, and conclusions with classmates and instructors, and also meet with classmates in group settings to discuss leadership practices and styles. - Each scholar prepares a portfolio following course rubric guidelines as well as an oral presentation (using PowerPoint or Prezi software) for an audience of classmates, faculty, and shadow leaders/mentors.
+Through guided in-class discussions and journaling assignments, the students share their observations, reflections, and conclusions with classmates and instructors, and also meet with classmates in group settings to discuss leadership observations, practices and styles. - Each scholar prepares a portfolio following course rubric guidelines as well as an oral presentation (using PowerPoint or Prezi software) for an audience of classmates, faculty, and shadow leaders/mentors.
 The orals are delivered over a two-week period-the last week of class and finals week.
 Using a program-standardized rubric, faculty observers evaluate the oral presentations and submit them for further review by the academic director.
 Portfolios are evaluated and graded by the course instructors to determine final grades.
 The academic director reviews each binder, comparing the content against programmatic factors (see Program Rubric) and SLOs "assigned" to the course content.
 (See Curriculum Map.)
-Binders are retained for comparison with senior portfolios in PLP 460 or 489. - In recent semesters, for example, students enrolled in PLP 260 shadowed a state legislator, local attorneys, a veterinarian, four non-profit organization directors, a legislative affairs director for the Pueblo Board of Water Works, area teachers, and several CSU-Pueblo leaders, including the new president, Dr. Timothy Mottet. - Working with Experienced Leaders, PLP 460.
+Binders were retained for comparison with senior portfolios in PLP 460 or 489, but with digital software, comparisons can be made via access to individual student files from year to year. - In recent semesters, for example, students enrolled in PLP 260 shadowed a state legislator, several local attorneys, a veterinarian, four non-profit organization directors, a legislative affairs director for the Pueblo Board of Water Works, area teachers and coaches, the city police chief, and a number of CSU-Pueblo leaders, including our president, Dr. Timothy Mottet. - Working with Experienced Leaders, PLP 460.
 Students are placed in a semester-long, individual internship experience that is accompanied by class discussion during weekly work sessions.
 This assignment requires the composition and negotiation of a contract that is agreed upon by both the organization and faculty advisor.
 The contract specifies the terms and conditions of the internship and poses fundamental questions the student hopes to answer through the internship experience.
 PLP-460 requires an average of 4-6 hours per week spent focusing on the internship (minimum semester requirement: attending class as scheduled and 60+ hours on site).
 This requires regular contact with a senior, primary supervisor who can work with the student and evaluate his/her work.
 This process also requires consultation with Career Center staff to develop a resume, secure internship access (as appropriate), and locate opportunities preparatory to graduation.
 Students who opt for PLP 489 complete a minimum of 135 hours in the field and some limited sessions with faculty, and occasionally other students.
 In every case, the core requirement is that each student must take on a leadership role that can be documented in a final portfolio.
 PLP 489 is offered in spring and summer semesters on a demand basis and is reserved for scholars who are offered in-depth placement opportunities with a lengthier field assignment-often out of town or out of state.
 Further, students may also need a placement outside of the scheduled fall semester schedule so they may finish other courses or because they are graduating in an "off" semester.